xoseperez/basicstation-docker/README.md

 * `slave-N.conf`: Specific configuration file for each radio.
 They must exist, even if all settings are inherited from the `station.conf` file.
 In that case, the slave file will only contain an empty object: `{}`.
 * `tc.uri`: File containing the URL of the LNS.
 * `tc.trust`: File containing the certificate of the LNS server.
+* `tc.cert`: File containing the certificate for the client.
-* `tc.key`: File containing the key of the gateway to connect to the LNS server.
+* `tc.key`: File containing the certificate key of the gateway to connect to the LNS server or the API key.
 * `cups.uri`: File containing the URL of the CUPS.
 * `cups.trust`: File containing the certificate of the CUPS server.
+* `cups.cert`: File containing the certificate for the client.
-* `cups.key`: File containing the key of the gateway to connect to the CUPS server.
+* `cups.key`: File containing the client certificate key of the gateway to connect to the CUPS server or the API key.

 **NOTE**: remember that, when using CUPS, `tc.uri`, `tc.trust` and `tc.key` are retrieved automatically from the CUPS server.